daniegr/KBestSearch/README.md

 ## Acknowledgment

-The research is performed as a collaboration between the [Department of Neuromedicine and Movement Science](https://www.ntnu.edu/inb) and the [Department of Computer Science](https://www.ntnu.edu/idi) at the [Norwegian University of Science and Technology](https://www.ntnu.edu/).
+The research is performed as a collaboration between [Department of Neuromedicine and Movement Science](https://www.ntnu.edu/inb) and [Department of Computer Science](https://www.ntnu.edu/idi) at the [Norwegian University of Science and Technology](https://www.ntnu.edu/) and [Norwegian Open AI Lab](https://www.ntnu.edu/ailab).

 ## Citation